 operates in your area.

-This means that, should your energy usage be low, or your production high, you will receive a credit on your utility’s account.
+This means that should your energy usage be below, or your production high, you will receive a credit on your utility’s account.
 Thus we get the term Net Metering.
-A special meter replaces your traditional electrical meter which can monitor not only your usage, but your production too.
-Now in less productive months, you can use the extra credits you’ve accumulated during the high-production periods.system.
+A special meter replaces your traditional electrical meter which can monitor your usage and your production.
+Now in less productive months, you can use the extra credits you’ve accumulated during the high-production periods.

-Whether you install a residential system or a commercial solar system, this is a basic overview of solar technology as it exists today.
-Breakthroughs are still happening today with certain products, which help increase the efficiency of cells and panels, improve inverters, and enable average homeowners to live more energy independent.
-If you have any questions regarding the use of solar energy for your home or business please don’t hesitate to give us a call.
+Whether you install a residential or commercial solar system, this is a basic overview of solar technology as it exists today.
+Breakthroughs are still happening today with certain products, which help increase the efficiency of cells and panels, improve inverters, and enable average homeowners to live more energy independently.